kjellalmgren/pingservices/pingservices-readme.md

 	tetracon/pingservices       2.14                d9a1ae8eea6a        3 days ago          134 MB
 	alexellis2/visualizer-arm   latest              7ca521114569        2 months ago        416 MB

-To be able to start tetracon/pingservices:2.14 we have to make source that we have a Docker-compose.yaml file at cluster manager.
+To be able to start tetracon/pingservices:2.14 we have to make sure that we have a Docker-compose.yaml file at our cluster manager.

 	HypriotOS/arm64: pirate@black-pearl64 in ~
 	$ ls